0xIchigo/RPSLS/README.md

 For this project, I decided to use TypeScript and Next.js.
 TypeScript's type system allows, and even forces, me to create a solid codebase that is both maintainable and readable.
 Next.js is the perfect framework in this case given its great support for TypeScript and server-side rendering.
 With the two, I was able to create a strongly typed React app.
 I also styled the app using Tailwind CSS given it works exceptionally well with Next.js, and I can style components on the go without having to jump from file to file.

-I decided to use viem over Ethers for three reasons: it is significantly faster and more performant, I wanted to challenge myself to quickly adapt to a new TypeScript interface, and a number of codebases are beginning to migrate from Ethers v5 to viem.
+With respect to interfacing with Ethereum, I decided to use viem over Ethers for three reasons: it is significantly faster and more performant, I wanted to challenge myself to quickly adapt to a new TypeScript interface, and a number of codebases are beginning to migrate from Ethers v5 to viem.

+For the peer-to-peer programming, Peerjs was an obvious choice given it abstracts away all of the ice and signalling logic found in WebRTC so I was able to spend more time on the functionality of my app.

 # Acknowledgements